 The Geneva externship is managed by Amy Sankaran, director of externships and pro bono programs.
 The faculty supervisor for the students and the Geneva-based program coordinator is Anna Nicol, adjunct clinical assistant professor of law.

 Each student who plans to pursue an externship in Geneva must submit a complete Geneva Externship Application Package.
-You can attach all documents to the online application or send the documents electronically to email@example.com.
+You can submit the application at M-Compass.
+For questions, email email@example.com.
 Documents must include:

 - Essay of Interest (there are no requirements as to length of your essay, though most are around three to five pages, double-spaced)